alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 ## Acceptance

-I still work through the 5 stages of grief.
+Honestly, I still work through the 5 stages of grief.

 But one surprise I didn't expect was the new sense of perspective.